-As fall has arrived and the candy frenzy of Halloween has passed, we are seeing posts and calendars counting down the days until the big holiday season is officially here.
-Stores are already decorated and trees are in lots awaiting their lighting and tinseling in excited homes.
-And don’t get me wrong I LOVE, nay I LURVE (even stronger than love) the balsam-scented-package-wrapping-Chex Mix-filled Holiday, but I feel that in many ways, we are skipping over a really important one in all of our excitement.
+As fall has arrived and the candy frenzy of Halloween has passed, we are seeing social media posts and calendars counting down the days until the BIG holiday season is officially here.
+Holiday music is taking over radio stations and store background music.
+And the stores are already decorated and stocked for all of your holiday needs.
+Trees are even starting to fill lots, waiting to be taken for lighting and tinseling in excited homes.
+Don’t get me wrong I LOVE, nay I LURVE (even stronger than love) the balsam-scented-package-wrapping-Chex Mix-filled-Hallmark-movie-saturated holiday, but I feel that in many ways, we are skipping over a really important one in all of our excitement.

-Practicing gratitude costs nothing, is easily accessible, and we can choose how we practice.
-Using a gratitude journal, a ritual of listing 3 things we are grateful for in our heads, or even reaching out to others to express gratitude for differences they have made in our lives are a few popular examples.
-And to top it off, the research shows that gratitude not only works to change our perspective and thinking patterns, but it also boosts immunity and improves cardiovascular health.
-Now, that is something to be grateful for.
+Practicing gratitude costs nothing, is easily accessible, and allows us the freedom to choose how we practice.
+Writing in a gratitude journal, listing things in our heads, or even reaching out to others to express gratitude for differences they have made in our lives are a few examples.
+It doesn’t have to be complicated or formal.
+And to top it all off, the research shows that gratitude not only works to change our perspective and thinking patterns, but it also boosts immunity and improves cardiovascular health.
+Now, that really is something to be grateful for.

-If you try, you will always find something to be grateful for.
+If we try, we will always find something to be grateful for.

-Thanks for ready.
+Thanks for being here with me.
 I am grateful for you.